-- A letter or other documentation from the student's local school district stating that the student has completed a home-school program at the high school level; - A list of courses taken and grades earned and/or portfolio of work accomplished; - · GED/HISET or other testing, if applicable.
+- A letter or other documentation from the student's local school district stating that the student has completed a home-school program at the high school level; - A list of courses taken and grades earned and/or portfolio of work accomplished: - · GED/HISET or other testing, if applicable. - A certificate of completion of your secondary level studies from the home-school program.